 Name:RankBattalion/ServiceDate of Birth:Place of Birth:Date of Enlistment:Place of Enlistment:Address at Enlistment:Age at Enlistment:Height:Complexion:Eye Colour:Hair Colour:Martial Status:Religion:Trade:Next of Kin:Date of Discharge:Date of Death:

 Sarah Rowena ChurchillNursing SisterCanadian Army Medical Corps May 15, 1878Yarmouth, NSOctober 28, 1915Halifax NS375 feet, 6 inchesFairBrownLight BrownSingleWesleyanNurseJoseph Churchill (Father) Lake Darling, Yarmouth Co., NSJune 18, 1919 (on demobilization)November 17, 1964Born in Yarmouth, NS, Nursing Sister Sarah Churchill enlisted on October 28, 1916.
 She left Canada on January 1, 1916 and served in England until June,1916.
 She proceeded to France on June 18, 1916 and served there until early 1918 when she was again posted to hospitals in England.
 On October 12, 1918 she was posted to nursing duties on H.M.A.S Araguaya.
 During Worla War I the Araguaya made twenty round trips between England and Halifax, carrying a total of 15,324 sick and wounded Canadian soldiers back home.
-Nursing Sister Churchill returned to Canada on May 21, 1919 and posted to Canadian Expeditionary Force in Canada.
+Nursing Sister Churchill returned to Canada on May 21, 1919 and was posted to Canadian Expeditionary Force in Canada.
 She was discharged from service on June 18, 1919.